If you’re interested in giving your garden a vertical accent, and enjoy growing flowers that hummingbirds love too, then the clematis is for you!

 - Protect the roots from getting too hot by underplanting with a low-growing plant.
 Underplanting will also disguise the leggy base of the plant.

 - Grows best in average to evenly moist soil conditions, but does not tolerate standing water.

-- Apply a layer of mulch in both summer and winter to conserve soil moisture and insulate in cold and exposed locations.
+- Apply a layer of mulch, such as G&B Organics Soil Building Conditioner, in both summer and winter to conserve soil moisture and insulate in cold and exposed locations.

 Our Spring 2023 Clematis Selection

 Almost all clematis plants will only grow to around 10 feet tall, unless noted otherwise.

 Most clematis plants are also deciduous (losing their leaves in winter), however there are a couple varieties that are evergreen such as ‘Snowdrift’, ‘Apple Blossom’, and ‘Early Sensation’.
 The evergreen varieties are primarily available at our garden center in late winter as they are known for their prolific and fragrant blooms in early spring.

 Here are the 2023 varieties in stock, (as of when this blog is being written) and sorted by bloom color:

 - Snowdrift – Grows to 20 ft. tall.
 Single white star-shaped flower; early to mid-spring bloom.
 Type 1.